PaneroEduardo/Angular-Questions/Angular-Question.md

 ## 6. Question

 I have an Api which gives me a token when i login to the App.
 For each Api's calls its necessary to add the token on each call.
 I don't want repeat code, so, how can i include the token in all Api calls?

+## 7. Question

+Could you explain me, what is Angular Ivy